20 Tips For Biking The Bow Valley Parkway in 2024

 There are a few steep sections you’ll have to climb in both directions.
 And if you are only biking one way, Banff to Lake Louise is definitely harder as you are gaining elevation nearly the entire time (whether you realize it or not).
 We also always seem to have a headwind while riding from Banff to Lake Louise and a tailwind heading back, which makes Lake Louise to Banff much faster – though it’s the weather, and there are no guarantees.

-• Distance Traveled: From Banff one way – Castle Junction (30 km), Baker Creek (45 km) and Lake Louise (58 km)
+- Distance Traveled: From Banff one way to Castle Junction (30 km), to Baker Creek (45 km) and to Lake Louise (58 km)

 How Long Does it Take to Bike?

 How long your cycling trip will take depends completely on your pace, distance covered, experience, fitness, and stops.
 If you plan to bike and hike to Johnston Canyon, plan for a 5-6 hour trip.
-If you are cycling the 100km to Lake Louise and back, plan for a 5-6 hour trip.
+If you are cycling the 100km to Lake Louise and back, plan for a 5-6 hour trip without many stops.

 The “Uphills”

 Most of the brutal uphill sections occur when biking from Banff to Lake Louise.
-There is a significant hill right before getting to Johnston Canyon and a huge 100-meter climb from Morant’s Curve to Lake Louise.
-Other than those, of course, there are ups and downs, but nothing crazy.
+There is a significant hill right before getting to Johnston Canyon, and a huge 100-meter climb from Morant’s Curve to Lake Louise.
+Other than those, there are plenty of ups and downs, but nothing crazy.

 Popular Turn-Around Points